 A common argument for the acceptance of homosexuality and same-sex marriage is that, if God is love, He would not condemn the love of others.
-The main problem with this is what kind of “love” we’re talking about.
+The main problem with this is the kind of “love” we’re talking about.

 It is a lie that all humans need sexual fulfillment (Matthew 19:12).
 It is a lie that sex equates to love.
 The God who created us insists that sex is an expression of love between a man and woman who are married to each other.
 Outside of that context, sex is harmful and very much unloving.
 If we love others, we will not encourage them to sin, bringing harm to themselves.
-Instead, we will follow the greatest commandment and provide for them the real love they need from us.
+Instead, we will follow the greatest commandment and provide for them the real love they need.